Larry Kramer: Gay Men's Health Crisis

 While living on Fire Island in the 1970s, Kramer had no intention of getting involved in political activism.
 There were politically active groups in New York City, but Kramer noted the culture on Fire Island was so different that they would often make fun of political activists: "It was not chic.
 It was not something you could brag about with your friends ...
 Guys marching down Fifth Avenue was a whole other world.
 The whole gestalt of Fire Island was about beauty and looks and golden men."

 However, when friends he knew from Fire Island began getting sick in 1980, Kramer became involved in gay activism.
-In 1981, although he had not been involved previously with gay activism, Kramer invited the "A-list" (his own term) group of gay men from the New York City area to his apartment to listen to a doctor say their friends' illnesses were related, and research needed to be done.
+In August 1981, although he had not been involved previously with gay activism, Kramer invited the "A-list" (his own term) group of gay men from the New York City area to his apartment to listen to a doctor say their friends' illnesses were related, and research needed to be done.
 The next year, they named themselves the Gay Men's Health Crisis (GMHC) and became the primary organization to raise funds for and provide services to people stricken with Acquired Immune Deficiency Syndrome (AIDS) in the New York area.
 Although Kramer served on its first board of directors, his view of how it should be run sharply conflicted with that of the rest of its members.
 While GMHC began to concentrate on social services for men who were dying, Kramer loudly insisted they fight for funding from New York City.
 Mayor Ed Koch became a particular target for Kramer, as did the behavior of gay men, before the nature of how the Human Immunodeficiency Virus (HIV) was transmitted was understood.